1940 Syracuse Orangemen football team

-The 1940 Syracuse Orangemen football team represented Syracuse University in the 1940 college football season.
+The 1940 Syracuse Orangemen football team represented Syracuse University as an independent during the 1940 college football season.
 The Orangemen were led by fourth-year head coach Ossie Solem.

 Syracuse was ranked at No. 65 (out of 697 college football teams) in the final rankings under the Litkenhous Difference by Score system for 1940.

 The team played its home games at Archbold Stadium in Syracuse, New York.